hvignolo87/superside-challenge/README.md

 make cluster-install-apps
 ```

-This will take a while, you can monitor the state same as before.
+This will take a while (10-15 minutes, depending on your machine), but you can monitor the state the same way you did before.

 ### 5. Setup Airbyte

-Go ahead an port-forward the following services to these local ports (verify that you aren't using them already):
+Go ahead and port-forward the following services to these local ports (verify that you aren't using them already):

 - Airbyte web server: 8085
 - Airbyte API server: 8001